mosespace/Blog-Development/README.md

 In addition, you don’t need to be an expert on any of the topics you write about to have a successful blog.
 For example, visitors to a cooking blog don’t want to read a textbook from a food scientist, they want to hear the experiences of someone who has actually cooked some real meals, mistakes and all.
 Well, in this tutorial, we will be building a personal blog using css, html and java script.

+# **What is a blog anyway?**
+In short, **a blog is a type of website that focuses mainly on written content**, also known as blog posts.
+In popular culture we most often hear about news blogs or celebrity blog sites, but as you’ll see in this guide, we will start a successful blog on just about any topic imaginable.

+Bloggers often write from a personal perspective that allows them to connect directly with their readers.
+In addition, most blogs also have a “comments” section where visitors can correspond with the blogger.
+Interacting with your visitors in the comments section helps to further the connection between the blogger and the reader.

+This direct connection to the reader is one of the main benefits of starting a blog.
+This connection allows you to interact and share ideas with other like-minded people.
+It also allows you to build trust with your readers.
+Having the trust and loyalty of your readers also opens up the door to making money from your blog, which is something I discuss later in this guide.

+The good news is that the internet is exploding with growth right now.
+More people than ever are online.
+This explosion in growth means more potential readers for your blog.
+In short, if you are thinking about starting a blog then there is no better time than right now.

+`Let’s start building!`